 Non-toxic options are preferred by people who wish to avoid the potential risk of non-target effects altogether.

 Often these options require more effort, but they are cost effective.

-Hot water can be used to kill entire colonies of fire ants if a large enough volume of hot water is applied directly to the mound (using a large kettle for example).
+Hot water can be used to kill entire colonies of ants if a large enough volume of hot water is applied directly to the nest (using a large kettle for example).
 Water temperature should be above 65°C (and ideally above 82°C) to be lethal to the ants.
 The volume of water applied will depend upon the size of the nest.
 For very small colonies 4 L of water may be sufficient.
 For larger colonies as much as 75 L of hot water may be necessary to reach the below-ground nest structure and kill all of the ants.
-Water can be applied by pouring into the mound after opening the above ground structure with a long stick or rod to assure that the water flows below-ground and does not just wash away the mound on the ground surface.
+Water can be applied by pouring into the nest after opening the above ground structure with a long stick or rod to assure that the water flows below-ground and does not just wash away the mound on the ground surface.
 Alternatively, water can be injected below-ground if a hollow wand or tube is available to deliver the water.

 Information was provided by Josh King, University of Central Florida, email@example.com

 Technology transfer UCF, Simple solution for exterminating fire ants

 Salt water dousing involves looking for the ant nest and destroying it (i.e. targeted treatment of nests with salt water dousing).

 The idea is to follow foragers back to the nest entrance and flood the nest with salt water.

 This forces the queens out of the nest.
 It is important to to stay and wait for the queens to leave and kill them directly.
 Queens are very good at escaping and hiding so you need to look carefully.
 The nest and surrounding area needs to be checked over the following few days and re-treated if necessary.